 Are You a Candidate for Selective Nerve Root Block Injections?

 Candidates for SNRB are most likely suffering from lower back pain, neck pain, and/or pain or numbness in the upper or lower extremities.
-These are all issues that should be examined by an PAIN DOCTOR Pain & Regenerative Specialist.
+These are all issues that should be examined by an OPTIMAL Pain & Regenerative Specialist.
 Candidates in the Dallas, Ft.
 Worth and Arlington area are those who have failed to positively respond to other types of non-surgical treatments such as pain medication or are interested in alternative non-surgical option.

 What Risks Are associated with SNRB Injections?